 The GLE is a practical and comfy SUV that is let down a bit by a fiddly infotainment system and uncomfortable middle rear seat

-Even if you buy the entry-level model, the GLE is a brilliant car that’ll allow you and your family to travel in a good deal of style.
+Despite the lack of engine choice, the GLE is a brilliant car that’ll allow you and your family to travel in a good deal of style.
 Watch our SUV group test video to see how the GLE compares to the Lexus RX and BMW X5.